cjy124/xyz/followup_proposal.md

 ##### Technical implementation of proposed solution
-1. Backend application will be running on Spring Boot framework ...spring-boot-starter-mail to send itinerary to recipient's email ...Java UUID to generate unique random key for each application ...zxing library to generate qrcode based on unique key of each application
+1. Backend application will be running on Spring Boot framework
+	- spring-boot-starter-mail to send itinerary to recipient's email
+	- Java UUID to generate unique random key for each application
+	- zxing library to generate qrcode based on unique key of each application
-2. Frontend applicaiton developed with Reactjs ...react-qr-reader to open device native camera to capture and get text from QRcode
+2. Frontend applicaiton developed with Reactjs
+	- react-qr-reader to open device native camera to capture and get text from QRcode
 3. Backend api to return validation result
-...DAO to retrieve application details from database
+	- DAO to retrieve application details from database